MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 	[1]  850  740  900 1070  930  850  950  	980  980  880
 	[11]  1000 980  930  650  760  810 1000 1000  960  960

 This indicates that R has interpreted what you typed, created a vector with 20 elements, and returned that vector.
 But we have a problem.
 R hasn’t saved what we typed.
 If we want to use this vector again (and that’s the usual reason for creating a vector in the first place), we need to *assign* it.
 The R assignment operator has the suggestive form *&lt;-* to indicate a value is being assigned to a name.
-You can use most combinations of letters, numbers, and periods to form names (but note that names can’t begin with a number); here we’ll use michelson:
+You can use most combinations of letters, numbers, and periods to form names (but note that names can’t begin with a number).
+Here we’ll use `michelson`:

 	michelson <- c(850, 740, 900, 1070, 930, 850, 950, 980, 980, 880,
 	1000, 980, 930, 650, 760, 810, 1000, 1000, 960, 960)

-Now R responds with a prompt; the vector is not automatically printed when it is assigned.
-But now we can view the vector we created by typing its name at the prompt:
+R responds with a &gt; prompt.
+Notice that the named vector is not automatically printed when it is assigned.
+However, you can view the vector by typing its name at the prompt:

-	michelson
+	> michelson

 	[1]  850  740  900 1070  930  850  950  980   980  880
 	[11] 1000  980  930  650  760  810 1000 1000  960  960